 Making a treatment plan

 You and your healthcare provider will decide on a treatment plan that’s best for you.
-The plan may include one or more of the following:
+The plan may include 1 or more of the following:

 Not drinking alcohol.
 Heavy alcohol use can damage the liver.
 Once the liver is damaged, even a small amount of alcohol can cause problems.
 You can slow down the cirrhosis getting worse if you stop all alcohol use.

 Taking medicines.
 You may need to take these to treat some causes of cirrhosis.
 These include infection or a bile duct blockage.
 For instance, hepatitis C can now be cured with medicine.
-You may also need medicine to help your blood clot.
 And you may need medicine if your immune system is attacking the liver or bile ducts.
-You should not take certain other medicines if you have cirrhosis.
+You shouldn't take certain other medicines if you have cirrhosis.
 These include NSAIDs such as ibuprofen and naproxen.
+They can cause kidney damage in people with cirrhosis.

 Eating healthy foods